 $ wine notepad.exe

 The default wine configuration is much enough for running windows applications, but not all windows based applications run under wine.
-And in some cases you may required an extra configuration to run certain applications or adding a new windows drive for mapping CD-ROM drives.
+And in some cases, you may require an extra configuration to run certain applications.

 The wine configuration is done by ‘winecfg‘ utility, so in order to configure wine run the following command on the terminal.

-This is very useful for installing games and applications using cdrom with wine under your Ubuntu box.
+This is very useful for installing games and applications using cdrom/usb drives with wine under your system.

 Install Windows Software’s Using Winetricks